Dekeypetey40/kaberg-design/README.md

 - The bootstrap template had a responsive navbar that turns into a burger menu on smaller screens.
 - When you have not logged in it shows register and login options and a logout option when logged in.
+- When logged in as an admin the product management link becomes available.
-- The link that is active is lighter so the user knows where on the webpage they are.
+- The link that is active is bolded so the user knows where on the webpage they are.
 ![Navbar logged in](documentation/navbar-logged-in.png)
 ![Navbar logged out](documentation/navbar-logged-out.png)
 ![Navbar small screen](documentation/navbar-small-screen.png)